 You'll be able to play all single-player games as well as use all media services without subscribing to PlayStation Plus, however you will have to subscribe if you want to play games online.
 Existing PlayStation Plus memberships will carry over from the PS3, and members score a new title each month (plus "DriveClub" will be free for the first year).

 There will be no changes to the sale, lending, or trading in of used games - things will work just as they do now.
 That news drew a huge round of cheers from the crowd, as you can see below.
-In fact, Sony included an amusing short instructional video about how games can be shared which you can also see below:
+In fact, Sony included an amusing short instructional video about how games can be shared.

 Sony's Video Unlimited service will be available with a catalog of 150,000 movies and TV shows, and a catalog of 20 million songs.
 Netflix, Hulu, Redbox Instant and Flixster are also onboard.